Simtek: 1995

 MTV Europe's sponsorship commitment was reduced for the 1995 season, but they remained title sponsors to the team.
 Rather than money, MTV paid Simtek with airtime on their television channel.
 This airtime was then sold by Simtek to its other sponsors for them to show commercials.
 Cosworth again supplied engines to the team, with the more up-to-date Ford ED.
-These were combined with ex-Benetton gearboxes and Wirth designed a new chassis, the S951.
+These were combined with former Benetton gearboxes and Wirth designed a new chassis, the S951.

 David Brabham was made an offer by BMW to race in the British Touring Car Championship, and accepted.
 He was replaced by Jos Verstappen, who was seeking more experience after an incident-filled season at Benetton in 1994.
 The second seat was kept by Domenico Schiattarella for the first half of the season, while Hideki Noda paid a deposit to secure the place for the latter races.

 Both cars retired from the opening round, but the second round in Argentina brought much promise.
 Verstappen qualified 14th for the race and moved up to sixth by the first pitstop.
 A slow pitstop dropped him down the order and then his gearbox failed the following lap.
 Schiattarella finished ninth, equaling the team's best finish the previous season.
 Verstappen's gearbox also failed at the next race in San Marino.
 Schiattarella retired with suspension failure.
 Spain brought 12th and 15th-placed finishes for the team, but there were bigger problems behind the scenes.
 In the 18 months the team had been in existence, they had amassed £6 million worth of debt.